costas778/serverless/README.md

 These services are particularly useful when you need to process continuous data flows in real-time or near real-time for analytics, monitoring, or data processing applications.

+**Amazon Simple Notification Service (SNS) **

+Amazon Simple Notification Service (SNS) is a fully managed pub/sub (publish/subscribe) messaging service.

+SNS is particularly useful when you need to send one message to multiple subscribers or implement event-driven architectures.

 Ok we need a few prerequisite to make this work.